matsunagalab/differentiable_BTR/README.md

 ## Descriptions on files

-The files are organied as the following:
+The files are organied as follows:

 - `single_tip/` contains the twin experiment notebooks for single tip shape